htnani/shell-genomics/README.md

 - [explainshell.com](http://explainshell.com)
 - http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html
 - man bash
+- calling the command with the help argument (either -h or --help)
 - Google - if you don't know how to do something, try Googling it.
 Other people have probably had the same question.
 - Learn by doing.
 There's no real other way to learn this than by trying it